keejelo/Javascript/README.md

 <pre>
 getEl(selectors, parentElem);

-// if parentElem not used then defaults to: document
+// if parentElem is not used then it defaults to: document
 </pre>

 Return value:<br />